 Getting rid of Critters and Constructions isn’t the easiest thing to do either, and you’ll need to balance the costs of removing a low point card and replacing it with a higher one.

 2. Adjust your focus in each season

-Just as the changing seasons bring out different colours in nature, it can be helpful to play different coloured cards in each season and have a different focus in mind.
+Just as the changing seasons bring out different colors in nature, it can be helpful to play different colored cards in each season and have a different focus in mind.

 This isn’t always the case, and you need to take opportunities when they come your way, but generally, it’s helpful.

 It’s the start of your tiny city!
 But it’s Winter and resources are scarce and most of your workers are hibernating!